[Poo-tee weet!]

 Needs to be a statistician

-…Cos, you can wave goodbye, to your functions (interrupting)
+Cos, you can wave goodbye, to your functions

-In this eternally collapsing circus
+In this discretely collapsing circus

 Where physics without thought, is chemistry